vendetta-mod/frendetta/README.md

 # frendetta
-This repo used to contain the Vendetta patcher but now that [Vendetta Manager](https://github.com/vendetta-mod/VendettaManager) exists, you should use it instead.
+Resources shared between Vendetta loaders.

-It will soon be repurposed to hold shared loader resources.
+This repo used to contain the Vendetta APK patcher but now that [Vendetta Manager](https://github.com/vendetta-mod/VendettaManager) exists, you should use it instead.